supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 7. Enter the **Google** email address and password that you created if prompted.

 8. At this point, you should see your account passed to Google for confirmation; then enter the Microsoft Office portal.

+## Review

+In this lab you have completed the following tasks:
+- Configured identity providers
+- Configured Azure to work with an External identity provider

+## You have successfully completed the lab